artur-hurynovich/java-mail-demo/README.md

 - *.user;
 - *.password.

-All you need to switch between e-mail services - is just to change @Qualifier annotation value in GenericEmailMessageExtractor class.
+All you need to switch between e-mail services - is just to change @Qualifier annotation value in EmailFolderServiceImpl class constructor.

 If you want to add new e-mail service, first, you need to add properties to application.properties file, and then add new implementation of EmailServiceProperties interface.